 “Improved efficiencies (such as eliminating the 30% wastage in the food production system) would take care of as much as 1/3rd of the world’s CO2 problems.”
 Said Professor New.

-Nature cannot deal with consume & waste
+Nature cannot deal with consumption and waste

 Shifting energy systems would be another significant contributor to reducing emissions.